How to manage employee expenses

 Tide hosts a 100% cloud-based user-friendly dashboard that gives you actionable insights into the status of expenses.

 From your dashboard you can also filter by transaction type, create and pay invoices, view and export VAT paid on transactions, send categories, comments and attachments directly to your accountancy software and much more.

 Creating sub accounts is the safest and easiest way to allocate money intended for employee expenses and keep it separate from your primary business account.
 This significantly decreases the risk of fraud or overspending and gives you peace of mind.

 With Tide’s sub accounts, you can transfer money between your primary and sub accounts instantly, free of charge and it won’t affect your transaction limits.
 Because it’s digital and organised in one user-friendly platform, you’ll save tons of time otherwise spent manually setting aside money for employee expenses and can easily make changes with the click of a button.

-As mentioned above, you can order up to 35 team cards from Tide and link them to various sub accounts, helping you to keep expenses organised and separated by team or project.
+As mentioned above, you can order up to 35 Expense Cards from Tide and link them to various sub accounts, helping you to keep expenses organised and separated by team or project.
 At time of writing, you can have three sub accounts linked to one main Tide account.

 5. Track errors and fraud

 Making errors is understandable, but failing to identify them can turn costly.
 Keep an eye out for these common types of employee expense report frauds:

 - Fictitious expenses.
 Your finance team should be aware of the difference between real and fictitious receipts and double-check everything that is sent their way.

 - Mischaracterised expenses.
 In these cases, which amount to 20% of all employee expense frauds, personal expenses are disguised as business expenses.
 An example is when an employee buys an office supply and keeps it for personal use.